The Future of Restoring, Preserving, Distributing and Exhibiting Heritage Cinema

 IFFO organise une conférence annuelle d’une journée, SAVE AS, qui se consacre à l’examen des questions de préservation, de restauration, de distribution et d’exposition du patrimoine cinématographique mondial, toujours menacé.
 SAVE AS comprend des tables rondes d’experts, des études de cas de classiques du cinéma restaurés et des projections en avant-première de ces films classiques restaurés. À IFFO, nous nous engageons à promouvoir le passé, le présent et l’avenir du cinéma.
 Une fois de plus, en 2025, IFFO invite à Ottawa plusieurs professionnels de renom qui travaillent de manière importante et passionnante à préserver et à présenter le patrimoine cinématographique du Canada et du monde.

-PROGRAMME DU SAVE AS DE 2025
+PROGRAMME DE SAVE AS 2025

 Le jeudi 20 mars, 2025, Cour des Arts Théâtre, 2, avenue Daly (niveau 3)